sgtcortez/Termsequel/README.md

             Returns the size in bytes of the file.
             Size of an directory may not be correct.
 Because, to get the real size, we need to retrive all the files/subdirectories, and calculate all of them.

+        + OWNER

+            Returns the owner of the file.

     - ### SELECT

         The same syntax as a SQL database.